loftwah/shop.grindmodecypher.com/wp-content/plugins/official-facebook-pixel/readme.txt

 Grow your business with Official Facebook Pixel!

 == Description ==
 This plugin will install a Facebook Pixel for your page so you can capture the actions people take when they interact with your page, such as Lead, ViewContent, AddToCart, InitiateCheckout and Purchase events.
-Version 2.0.0 also includes support for the server-side API, which lets you send events directly from your page's server so you can capture a more of these events when they happen.
+Version 2.0.0 also includes support for the Conversions API, which lets you send events directly from your page's server so you can capture a more of these events when they happen.
 This can help you better understand your customer's journey from the moment they show interest in your business to the moment they complete a conversion.
 You can use this information to create ad campaigns that are relevant to your audience.
 [Learn More](https://www.facebook.com/business/learn/facebook-ads-pixel)

 This plugin also includes built-in support for these other WordPress plugins:
 * Caldera Forms